Kota Kinabalu International Airport (KKIA) is the second-busiest airport in Malaysia by passenger traffic.

 Kota Kinabalu International Airport is located about 8 km from the city of Kota Kinabalu, the state capital of Sabah, Malaysia.

-The airport serves the city of Kota Kinabalu as well as the entire west coast of Sabah.
+It serves the city of Kota Kinabalu and the entire west coast of Sabah.
 It also has good connections to most major aviation hubs across the Asia-Pacific region.

 On September 2020, MAHB announced that they will be adding three additional narrow-body aircraft remote parking bay which is located beside of Malaysia Airlines hangar with the completion date on 2022.

 Once completed, the amount of parking bay for the main terminal will be increase from 20 to 23.

 |Kota Kinabalu International Airport (BKI)|

 |Address||Kota Kinabalu International Airport

 Beg Berkunci No 134, Aras 5, Bangunan Terminal, 88740 Kota Kinabalu, Sabah, Malaysia